Connecting With Customers: Segmentation vs Personalization

 2. Merge variables let you insert contact-specific information, such as names, email addresses, or any other data.
 At Campaign Refinery, you can easily use this feature by selecting a merge variable from a drop-down list.

-3. Use dynamic content blocks within your emails to display different content based on the recipient’s preferences, behavior, or other characteristics.
+3. Use dynamic email content blocks within your emails to display different content based on the recipient’s preferences, behavior, or other characteristics.
 For example, you can show product recommendations based on their past purchases or browsing history.

 Email Segmentation vs Email Personalization

 Email segmentation and personalization evolved as marketing strategies as they help us communicate more effectively with subscribers.
 Emails, at one point in time, were sent with no knowledge of the recipients — as marketers understood the importance of sending relevant emails, segmentation entered the picture.
-With improvements to technology and customer tracking methods, the next bit of innovation was personalization, which quickly became a powerful feature in email marketing.

 While segmentation helps you become a superior marketer by understanding your audience better, personalization is a strategy you use to appeal to the human side of your audience.
-In short, segmentation is a good way to keep content relevant for your recipients and personalization helps speak to them on an individual level.

 Let’s look at the key differences between segmentation and personalization in this table: